 You are a homeowner and for whatever reason, it’s time to move on.
 Maybe you’ve outgrown your house, perhaps there’s a new job waiting in another location or you’re just ready to move to a more appealing home in a different neighborhood.
 No matter what the reason, you are no doubt struggling with the question, should I rent or sell my house?

 Let’s take a look at the major considerations that will affect your decision of whether to rent or sell your home.

 Cash flow should be the primary focus when considering the financial side of the rental business.
 Just like it sounds this term describes how cash flows in and out of your accounts.

-Cash can flow positive or negative, but for most people, positive cash flow from your rental property will be the goal.
+Cash can flow positive or negative, but for most people, positive cash flow from your rental property would be the ultimate goal.

 There are rare exceptions to this principle, these exceptions usually involve taking losses for tax purposes, certainly not something most people are looking for.

 The other reason you might consider taking the negative cash flow would be if you were pretty far into a 15-year loan.
 You would do this in order to pay off the house and own it free and clear.

 In order to establish cash flow, you’re going to have to do some estimating of both income and expenses.
 It’s important to be realistic about these numbers.
 When working with a new property owner in our property management company, we tend to lean towards the pessimistic side of these numbers.